sanjeevonline/blog.sanjeevonline.com/contents/articles/2012-01-05-Choosing-The-Right-Collections/index.md

 categories: [technology]
 tags: [java, best-practices]
 excerpt: Here is a quick guide for selecting the proper implementation of a Set, List, or Map in your application.
+        The best general purpose or 'primary' implementations are likely ArrayList, LinkedHashMap, and LinkedHashSet.
+Their overall performance is better, and you should use them unless you need a special feature provided by another implementation ...
 ---
 Here is a quick guide for selecting the proper implementation of a Set, List, or Map in your application.